Worcester

 The first 23 miles out of Worcester will be brand new, offering fresh scenery before cyclists merge with the historical PMC Sturbridge route in Mendon, just prior to the Franklin water stop (the second water stop on this route).
 The first water stop will be 16 miles out of Worcester, at a new proposed location in Northbridge.

-Rest assured, Cherry Street will remain a beloved part of the PMC route, allowing riders to enjoy long-standing traditions while embracing this exciting new chapter.You can view the proposed route here.
-This route is subject to change prior to PMC 2026.
+Rest assured, Cherry Street will remain a beloved part of the PMC route, allowing riders to enjoy long-standing traditions while embracing this exciting new chapter.You can view the route here.

 -